outpace-bio/DAlphaBall/README.md

 # Conda Build Recipes
+DAlphaBall is distributed under the GNU LGPL.
 A  build recipe and associated scripting components for building conda packages for Rosetta components.
 These recipes can be used to generate the DAlphaBall executable.